The Art of Personalisation via Email

 So, back to our initial statement about email not being relevant for the receivers.
 For a long time the holy grail has been to get a hold of a visitor's email address.
 Besides being the first step of moving a visitor to a lead in the classic inbound model, it was also regarded as an open-ended permission to send them newsletters.
 Hoping that eventually a particular subject-header or a piece of content would hit, and the lead would transform into the golden egg better known as a customer.The permission we have obtained from the user should be handled with care.
 Not just for the sake of losing their attention, but also to avoid wasting their time.
 If the travel agency sends out a newsletter about tips and must-see sites for backpackers in Asia to our user from earlier, it so far from the users preference that we run the risk of losing her altogether.

 Luckily for the marketing departments of the travel agency (and the rest of us) there is a lot of great help available for creating relevance for our digital customers.
 Broadly speaking, marketing automation is the super hero needed to help us.
-By collecting and analyzing data structured from visits on the travel agency’s website, the marketing department will quickly be able to identify different behaviors related to a specific subject.
+By collecting and analyzing data structured from visits on the travel agency’s website, the marketing department will quickly be able to identify different behaviours related to a specific subject.
 Our user would probably have visited different pages related to her upcoming travel.
 Pages, which would be very different from the pages a solo backpacker with interest in Asia would have visited.

-By working with the behavior and the personas in relation to the steps in the buyer’s journey, the travel agency will soon create automated email flows with timely, relevant content to the right people.
+By working with the behaviour and the personas in relation to the steps in the buyer’s journey, the travel agency will soon create automated email flows with timely, relevant content to the right people.
 And of course; an email in the inbox addressing the very situation a user is in, is much more likely to valued and opened, creating the reason for a sale.

 Published on Websitemagazine.com.